Mehver/iController/README.md

 ## 1 Description

-A PC host LAN controller running on a `Windows`/`macOS`, enabling mobile phones to access a web page panel for PC control.
+A PC host LAN controller running on `Windows`/`macOS`, enabling mobile phones to access a web page panel for PC control.

 <table>
     <tr>